:: Steve.org.uk

 Chronicle : The Blog Compiler

-Chronicle is a small and fast blog compiler, written in Perl with minimal dependencies.
-It can be installed in seconds and used to publish any number of blogs!
+Chronicle is a simple blog compiler, written in Perl with minimal dependencies.

 A blog compiler is something which will convert a collection of input files into a static tree of HTML and RSS files.

-These can then be published online giving your viewers:
+These can then be published online giving your viewers the ability to browse a themed blog containing:

 • Archives of your prior posts.